asmekal/iclr2020-notes/README.md

 ## Optimization

+### Generalization gap estimation

+**This part is about estimation of test loss knowing train loss, i.e. $L_{test} = L_{train} + G$, where $G$ is generalization gap**.
+In theory if the estimation is reliable it will allow to merge train and validation (so to have more data) and estimate best model / best training epoch reliably *without validation data*.

 - GSNR = mean^2 / variance or gradients gives an estimation of generalization on test set (the higher - the better) [Understanding Why Neural Networks Generalize Well Through GSNR of Parameters](http://www.openreview.net/pdf?id=HyevIJStwH)

+- another work on generalization gap estimation (upper bound).
+It turns out that if we have a trained network and replace one fixed layer the loss will not increase drastically for most of the layers chosen.
+In fact only small amount of layers (called 'critical' in the paper) will severly affect performance after such transformation.
+The method could predict e.g. that trained resnet18 has larger generalization gap than resnet34 [The intriguing role of module criticality in the generalization of deep networks](http://www.openreview.net/pdf?id=S1e4jkSKvB)

+### [Generalization gap ends]

 - exponential lr also converge (to the comparable results) for wide range of DL models which has normalization, which rases a questions about learning schedulers in general - is it even worth trying to wary them [An Exponential Learning Rate Schedule for Deep Learning](http://www.openreview.net/pdf?id=rJg8TeSFDH)